Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 B2B (Business to Business): Ranges from 2-5%

-Knowing the average conversion rate in your industry can provide a benchmark against which to measure your site’s performance.
+Knowing your industry’s average conversion rate helps you measure your site’s performance.

 Effect of Load Time on Conversion Rates